wullm/SOAP/README.md

 python3 -Werror -m pdb ./compute_halo_properties.py --halo-ids 1 2 3 ...
 ```

+See the scripts in `scripts/FLAMINGO/small_test` for examples showing how to
+run SOAP on a few halos from the FLAMINGO simulations.

 ## Profiling

 The code can be profiled by running with the `--profile` flag, which uses the